Gravitational Constant Is the "G" in Newton's Law of Universal Gravitation

 Cygnus X-1

 Cygnus X-1 is a black hole about 15 times the mass of the sun in orbit with a massive blue companion star.
-Newton's description of gravity doesn't work for extremely strong gravity or very fast motion.
-In other words for things like black holes.
+Newton's description of gravity doesn't work for extremely strong gravity or very fast motion -- including black holes.

 NASA/CXC/M.Weiss